shivampathak86/playwright-typescript/playwright-typescript/PROJECT-SUMMARY.md

 ## 🎉 You're All Set!

-The ARI Automation Framework is ready to use.
+The Shivam Playwright-Typescript is ready to use.
 Start with:

 1. **[README.md](./README.md)** - Quick overview
 2. **[SETUP-GUIDE.md](./SETUP-GUIDE.md)** - Installation